Country

 "It will affect a lot of dairy farmers' mental health to deal with an issue like this, but QuickMas is going to help them know once they've finished treating a cow if she is safe to go back in the herd, or if she's still harbouring that nasty bug and hopefully also assist with antibiotic resistance."

-She said the on-farm diagnostic tool would be just like a Covid-19 rapid antigen test, and would also address the need for a test that confirmed the bacteria was no longer inside a treated cow.
+She said the on-farm diagnostic tool would be similar to a Covid-19 rapid antigen test, and would also address the need for a test that confirmed the bacteria was no longer inside a treated cow.

 Prevention, diagnoses and treatment of mastitis were time-consuming and costly exercises for cattle farmers, and it also impacted milk production.